To explore plate tectonics and to understand how mountains, earthquakes, and volcanoes are related to the movements of plates.

 It would be helpful to your students if a large world map or globe is placed at the front of the class for them to refer to at various times during the lesson.

 Begin the lesson by asking students if they can imagine experiencing an earthquake.
-Briefly discuss what it might be like: things flying off of shelves, broken glass, collapsed highways, etc. Have students read the first two pages of Remembering Loma Prieta at Faultline.
+Briefly discuss what it might be like: things flying off of shelves, broken glass, collapsed highways, etc. Then, students should use their Earth Movers student esheet to go to and read the first two pages of Remembering Loma Prieta at Faultline.

 - What is the San Andreas fault?

 - How did the plates cause the earthquake?

 - Can you think of other examples where there is a strain between two things that results in a violent release?